Our beloved game industry continues to grow, which is great for all those aspiring game designers and game developers out there.

 Know that a job title in the game design industry isn’t always a one-size-fits-all kind of description.
 Pay attention to the job details before biting off more than you can chew (or taking a bite of gazpacho when you were expecting pudding).

-Jobs Available in the Game Design and Developer Industry
+Jobs in the Gaming Industry

 Quality Assurance Tester